SNL-WaterPower/WecOptTool-MATLAB/README.md

 The front page of the docs can be accessed at `WecOptTool/docs/_build/html/index.html`.

-#### Publish Remotely
+#### Publishing Remotely

-Docs can be built and published to a remote branch, as follows:
+The WecOptTool docs are rebuilt automatically following every merge commit made to the master branch of the [SNL-WaterPower/WecOptTool]( https://github.com/SNL-WaterPower/WecOptTool) repository.
+They can also be published manually, as follows:

 ```
 > activate _sphinx